Quranic Literacy Institute: Legal Proceedings

 In 2004, the Quranic Literacy Institute was ruled liable, along with the Holy Land Foundation, and Islamic Association of Palestine, in a $156 million lawsuit for aiding and abetting Hamas in the death of 17-year-old U.S. citizen, David Boim.
-The decision was later reversed on the grounds that it could not be proven that the funds given by these organizations to Hamas were intended for use in the death of David Boim and nothing else.
-Further trials occurred against the Holy Land Foundation; its 2008 trial was the largest terrorism financing prosecution in American history.
+The decision was later reversed by the 7th US Circuit Court on the grounds that a strong enough link had not been proven between the charitable donations and the death of Boim.
+In 2008, the court reheard the case en banc, ruling in favor of the Boim Family.